-By ensuring a wide range of available short break activities across the County at different times and to meet differing needs the programme will in particular support the following aims:
+By ensuring a wide range of available short break activities across the County at different times and to meet differing needs the programme will support the following aims:

-- Parents and carers feel better supported and have more opportunities to relax with each other or spend quality time with their other children. - Parents and carers have increased capacity to cope in their caring role improving their health, wellbeing and quality of life. - Parents and carers have a reduced likelihood of breakdown and crisis in their family role and reduced the likelihood of needing social care intervention. - Children and young people who are disabled have opportunities to enjoy experiences and activities with their peers and siblings, independently of their primary carers contributing to their personal and social development, confidence and independence and reducing social isolation. - Children and young people become more active members of their communities and so as adults be less reliant on adult social care services. - Providers to have high aspirations of the children and young people they work with. - Increased levels of participation in breaks that are fun and meet the needs of individuals. - The further development of Direct Payments to enable families to have choice and independence. - Better provision of availability and information regarding short breaks opportunities and a reduction in barriers to mainstream and community services so that eligible children and young people have the same access as their non-disabled peers. - Improved choice due to an increase in the range of activities and services available. - Improvements in life skills including independence, self-confidence, self-esteem and dealing with change and challenges. - Improved health and well-being for all members of the family. - Providers having appropriate quality standards, policies and procedures in place. - Providers having adequate staff and volunteer levels in place with the necessary skills and training to meet identified needs. - Leverage of other funding sources including in-kind contributions and volunteering to ensure sustainability and increase in short break provision. - The co-production of services/breaks with parents/carers, children and young people and partner agencies. - Children and young people feel safe and supported through providers having effective safeguarding policies and procedures in place.
+- Children who are disabled have their needs met in their family and local community settings. - Parents and carers have good enough health, wellbeing and quality of life to continue to meet the needs of children who are disabled. - Parents and carers feel better supported and have more opportunities to relax with each other or spend quality time with their other children. - Parents and carers have a reduced likelihood of breakdown and crisis in their family role and reduced the likelihood of needing social care intervention. - Children and young people who are disabled have opportunities to enjoy experiences and activities with their peers and siblings, independently of their primary carers contributing to their personal and social development, confidence and independence and reducing social isolation. - Children and young people become more active members of their communities and so as adults are less reliant on adult social care services. - Providers to have high aspirations of the children and young people they work with. - Increased levels of participation in breaks that are fun and meet the needs of individuals. - The further development of Direct Payments to enable families to have choice and independence. - Better provision of availability and information regarding short breaks opportunities and a reduction in barriers to mainstream and community services so that eligible children and young people have the same access as their non-disabled peers. - Improved choice due to an increase in the range of activities and services available. - Improvements in life skills including independence, self-confidence, self-esteem and dealing with change and challenges. - Improved health and well-being for all members of the family. - Providers having appropriate quality standards, policies and procedures in place. - Providers having adequate staff and volunteer levels in place with the necessary skills and training to meet identified needs. - Leverage of other funding sources including in-kind contributions and volunteering to ensure sustainability and increase in short break provision. - The co-production of services/breaks with parents/carers, children and young people and partner agencies. - Children and young people feel safe and supported through providers having effective safeguarding policies and procedures in place.